Trump wants to buy Greenland again. Here’s why he’s so interested in the world’s largest island

 But the trip has fueled speculation about what exactly his father’s plans are for this Arctic territory.

 In December, Trump revived calls made in his first presidency for US ownership of Greenland, calling it “an absolute necessity.”
-On Monday, in a social media post announcing his son’s visit, he said Greenland would “benefit tremendously” from becoming part of the United States.
-“We will protect it, and cherish it, from a very vicious outside World,” Trump added.
+Asked at a Tuesday news conference whether he would rule out using “military or economic coercion” to gain Greenland — or Panama, which Trump has also expressed desire to own — the president-elect responded, “No, I can’t assure you on either of those two, but I can say this: We need them for economic security.”

-The president-elect says owning the island is vital for national security, but experts say he may also be eyeing other aspects of Greenland such as its trove of natural resources – including rare earth metals – which may become more accessible as climate change melts the territory’s ice.
+The president-elect says owning Greenland is vital for US security, but experts say he may also be eyeing other aspects of Greenland such as its trove of natural resources — including rare earth metals — which may become more accessible as climate change melts the territory’s ice.

 A unique geopolitical position